derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-13/09/2021 16:18:51 : 3 Database Admins walked into a NoSQL bar.
+14/09/2021 16:20:07 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Number of days since I have encountered an array index error: -1.
+My friend's in a band called '1023 Megabytes'...
+They haven't got a gig yet!
 <!-- replace-with-joke ends -->